Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 • preserved meat such as bacon, sausage, ham

-• thick salad dressing made of cream, cheese and egg
+• thick salad dressing made of regular cream and cheese

 soup

-• split pea, lentil or lean meat in a non-cream based soup such as broth, borsch or minestrone
+• split peas, lentils or lean meat in a non-cream based soup such as broth, borsch or minestrone

 • cream based soup such as clam chowder and cream of chicken